Worst to First Jerseys: New York Islanders

 Shelf life?
 3 seasons.

-Jersey Recommendation: #21 Okposo.
-These three seasons are pretty bleak ones for the Islanders, but it led to the 2009 1st overall pick (and Tavares).
-Okposo was there through all of these bleak seasons, and reaping the benefits now.
-Get it in the road whites.
+Jersey Recommendation: #13 Guerin.
+These three seasons are pretty bleak ones for the Islanders, but it led to the 2009 1st overall pick (and Tavares), and Guerin was there for two of those seasons.
+Wait, Geurin played for the Islanders?
+Fam, he captained the Islanders.

 After the debacle of the Islanders’ seasick fisherman jerseys, they retreated back to what worked, a replica of their original jerseys, but with a much darker shade of blue.
 Otherwise, these are pretty much identical to their original (and current) jerseys, and there’s a lot to like about them.